LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Discussion

-When comparing different object-based deep learning methods, we find the output-level object aggregation methods which rely on established semantic segmentation models to slightly outperform the input-level object aggregation when training on the full dataset.
-However, when training on the reduced datasets, input-level object aggregation provide better accuracies across differently specified MMUs.
-This suggests that the selection of the ideal strategy heavily depends on the size of the training dataset at hand.
-One of the reasons for their robustness with respect to dataset size is likely that input-level object aggregation methods generally introduce stronger inductive biases than output-level object aggregation.
+When comparing the two different paradigms for object-based deep learning methods, we find the output-level object aggregation methods which rely on established semantic segmentation models to slightly outperform the input-level object aggregation when training on the full dataset, as shown in Section \ref{sec:effect_of_mmu}.
+We attribute this observation to the comparably weak inductive biases of the semantic segmentation models adapted from computer vision which allow them to benefit from abundant training data more effectively.

+However, when training on the reduced datasets, as highlighted in Section \ref{sec:effect_of_dataset_size}, input-level object aggregation provided better accuracies across differently specified MMUs.
+For small MMUs, this effect is already seen when dataset size is reduced by $1/2$.
+For the smallest considered subdataset, input-level object aggregation performs best across all specified MMUs.

+This observation suggests that the selection of the ideal strategy heavily depends on the size of the training dataset at hand.
+One of the reasons for their robustness with respect to dataset size is likely that input-level object aggregation methods generally introduce stronger inductive biases than output-level object aggregation, e.g., by using hand-crafted features per node and imposing the graph structure.
 This is an important consideration for land cover mapping in regions of the world where data from principled land cover surveys is less plentiful or unavailable.